 by Pam Sheppard

-Please note: As with all links and excerpts from books and articles, publication on this site does not mean endorsement of everything that is said by a person, on a site or in a book.
+NB: As with all links and excerpts from books and articles, publication on this site does not mean endorsement of everything that is said by an individual, on a website or in an article.